Sharing Container Images using the Docker CLI or Carvel's imgpkg

 In terms of Kubernetes (K8s) based deployments, where all the container image specifications are referencing to public repositories, you consequently have to make the necessary images offline, in a private registry, available before handing them over to K8s.

-I’ve scratched this topic already in my recent post Deploy VMware Tanzu Packages from a private Container Registry, where I used the Carvel tool imgpkg to download image bundles from a public registry, pack those into a tarball and to ultimately upload it to a private registry.
+I’ve scratched this topic already in my recent post Deploy VMware Tanzu Packages from a private Container Registry, where I used the Carvel tool imgpkg

 I’d like to cover both ways briefly in this post.
 I think it’s good to know these functionalities and have them in your repertoire.

-I’ll start with the Docker CLI commands save and load first and will end this post with the imgpkg tool.
+first and will end this post with the imgpkg

 Using Docker

-I won’t cover docker export and docker import in this post!
+in this post!
 But in case you come across this, the TL;DR is:

-A Docker image, which is built from a Dockerfile, is like a template which includes the specifications for layers to build and run your application.
-Docker save and load only works with Docker images, while docker export and docker import will only be used to e.g. export a snapshot of the container’s filesystem.
+, is like a template which includes the specifications for layers to build and run your application.
+Docker save

 docker save

-The Docker CLI is giving you the following information when you “ask” for --help.
+The Docker CLI is giving you the following information when you “ask” for --help

 docker save --help